About Criminal Background Checks

 Yes.
 Here’s how to know when you should get a background check:

-~ Newly accepted students or other students entering the graduating class of 2022: Between June 15 and July 15, 2018.
+- Newly accepted students or other students entering the graduating class of 2024: Dates to be determined and will be communicated to you directly via e-mail.

-~ Cleveland and Dublin students between years two and three, prior to starting a clinical site: May 3, 2018 (check your academic calendar for times and locations).
-Athens students can do theirs at Bobcat Depot in Baker University Center between April 3 and May 3, 2018.
+- All students between years two and three, prior to starting a clinical site: April 3 - May 3, 2019 (check your academic calendar for times and locations).

 Where can you get a background check done?